nadith/TankGame/README.md

 - Static functions (all methods not listed in headers must be static)
 - Meaningful variable names and function names (the name itself indicates what it does without comments)
 - Input validation according to the assignment spec.
-- Valgrind (0 memory leaks) during gameplay & initial stage of validating input
+- Valgrind (0 memory leaks, 0 errors) during gameplay & initial stage of validating input
 - Zero crashes (should meet all assignment spec requirements.)
 - Makefile dependencies are correctly listed (non-dependant headers not included)
 - Performance improvement (Refer PERF comment) - Optional